kanchanverma7/Bike_Rental_Prediction_Project/README.md

 The project successfully predicted bike rental counts based on environmental and seasonal settings using machine learning algorithms.
 The Random Forest Regressor provided the most accurate predictions among the models tested.

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache License Version 2.0

 Author
 Kanchan Verma